bluebirz/bluebirz.github.io/_posts/2025-10-15-slowly-changing-dimension.md

 media_dir: https://bluebirzdotnet.s3.ap-southeast-1.amazonaws.com/scd/
 ---

-Data warehouses capture data, and data can change over time, slowly or rapidly.
+We capture data into our databases and data warehouses, and data can come and change over time.

-Let's talk about the concept of capturing their changes.
+Let's talk about the concept of capturing those changes.

 ---

 ## Slowly Changing Dimensions (SCD)

 **Slowly Changing Dimensions** or **SCD** is one of core concepts in data warehousing.
-Because we receive new data every day or even every minute, then the question is how could we improve our data warehouses to be effective in cost, performance, and quality.
+When we receive new data every day, how could we keep them into our data warehouses in an effective way in terms of cost, performance, and quality?

 ---

 ## Types of SCD

-SCDs are divided into many types, and each type has its own way of handling data change.
-But this blog I will share only 5 popular types:
+SCD can be divided into many types, and each type has its own way to maintain data change.
+In this blog I will share only 5 popular types:

 |Type|Action|
 |:-:|-|